 Richard Morris has research interests in financial accounting, international accounting, and accounting history.
-They include compliance with and impact of IFRS, in Australia and the EU, international harmonisation of financial reporting, the determinants of financial transparency in Asian countries, and the evolution of financial reporting in Britain and Australia during the 19th century.
+They include compliance with, and impact of, IFRS in Australia and the EU, international harmonisation of financial reporting, the determinants of financial transparency in Asian countries, conditional conservatism in private companies, the impact of the Hong Kong/Shanghai Connect Programme on investors, and the evolution of financial reporting in Britain and Australia during the 19th century.

 Sid Gray (University of Sydney) and Richard have won prestigious ARC Discovery Grants for their research in international accounting.
 Richard's work has been published in international refereed journals, professional journals, monographs and book chapters.